-Many companies spend a lot of resources on SEO to increase traffic for greater profits, and I’d be the first to say that’s a worth while endeavor.
+Many companies spend a lot of resources on SEO services to increase traffic for greater profits, and I’d be the first to say that’s a worth while endeavor.
 I believe every website needs at least rudimentary optimization.
 However, while SEO is an important element in marketing, sometimes traffic isn’t the problem.
 Sometimes you need more call to actions, or a different content focus, or your design.
 It’s crucial to know exactly what your site’s issues are, as well as who you’re trying to reach if you’re going to have a successful campaign.

 Rather than focus on SEO alone, it’s important to consider all available marketing strategies to find the best solution.
 While there are many ways to market your business, one method claims to boost all of them: social proof.